mantrajsframework/mantrad/docs/19-component-events-subscription.md

     });
 ```

-This is defition, when "sytem.cleanup" event is launched, then AnalyticsEventHandlers.SystemCleanup function is called.
+This is definition, when "sytem.cleanup" event is launched, then AnalyticsEventHandlers.SystemCleanup function is called.

 ## Brief method to subscribe to events

-Similary to views, blocks and other Mantra assets, you can define the subscription to events in a Node.js module within any component with the name of "event.[component name].js", like this:
+Similary to views, blocks and other Mantra assets, you can define the subscription to events in a Node.js module within any component with the name of "event.[component name].js" that should be located at "/controllers" component folder, like this:

 ```js
 "use strict";